momopay/momo/doc/build-unix.md

 [miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
 It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and turned off by default.
-See the configure options for upnp behavior desired:
+See the configure options for upnp behavior momod:

 	--without-miniupnpc      No UPnP support miniupnp not required --disable-upnp-default   (the default) UPnP support turned off by default at runtime